 I’m Chef Thomas, and I write recipes that people actually cook.
-If you want a similar weeknight rhythm, my simple chicken stir-fry shows the same quick pan timing and no-nonsense approach.
+If you want a similar weeknight rhythm, my 30-Minute Lemon Chicken shows the same quick pan timing and no-nonsense approach.

 Table of Contents